-Your business may be at risk if you have:
+Your organization may be at risk if you have the following:

-- Sensitive data storage (financial, medical, and/or employee records)
+- Sensitive data storage (financial, medical, and employee records).

-In short, almost all businesses today have some amount of cyber risk.
+In short, almost all businesses or organizations today manage cyber risk.

-- Business Interruption and Extra Expense: responds to lost income and continuing expenses arising out of a cyber incident for the time the insured is unable to continue operations.
+- Business Interruption and Extra Expense: responds to lost income and continuing expenses arising from a cyber incident when the insured cannot continue operations.

 - Network Extortion: responds to a credible cyber threat from an outsider attempting to extort money, security, or other valuables.

 - Digital Assets: provides payment for the cost to restore damaged or destroyed data, software, and hardware.